|Nutritional Guidelines (per serving)|

 Heat the oven to 350 F.

 Heat the olive oil in a large skillet over medium heat.
-Wash pork and cut away excess fat and silver skin.
+Trim excess fat and silver skin from the pork.
 Season with the salt and pepper or grill seasoning.
 Sear on all sides, about 6 to 8 minutes total.
 Transfer to a baking pan.

 Combine the remaining ingredients in a saucepan and bring to a simmer.
 Remove from heat and set aside.